Why sketching is so important for a designer ?

 - That’s exactly right.
-Sketching serve different purposes.
+Sketching serves different purposes.

 The one main purpose is getting the idea out of your head on paper as quickly as possible.
-Because if you don’t you loose the idea or you will loose the next idea.
+Because if you don’t you lose the idea or you will lose the next idea.
 Those sketches, it doesn’t matter how pretty they are.
-It’s sort a way of taking notes.
+It’s a sorta way of taking notes.

 “For presentation, more imagery less text is always better.”